 Even though cubic zirconia looks similar to diamond, it is not as hard.
 The hardness of CZ is 8.25 – 8.50, while diamond rates 10 on the Mohs hardness scale, meaning care should be taken to prevent scratches.
-It is also recommended to avoid settings that can expose your gem to high pressure, for example, tension setting because CZ can burst under stress.
+It is also recommended to avoid settings that can expose your gem to high pressure, for example, tension setting, as CZ can burst under stress.

 Do not wear your cubic zirconia jewellery while playing sports, exercising, gardening or tidying up.
 Household cleaners usually contain hydrochloric or sulfuric acid, which can cause your gem to lose its shine.

-You should put your cubic zirconia jewellery on last when dressing.
-Chemicals from makeup, hairspray, perfume and body creams can change the colour of the gemstone or make it look dull.
+Put your cubic zirconia jewellery on last when dressing.
+Chemicals from makeup, hairspray, perfume and body creams can change the gemstone’s colour or make it look dull.
 Putting your jewellery on should always be the last step.

-When storing cubic zirconia, keep them separated from other gems and jewellery.
-For better protection, wrap them with a soft cloth and place the gems inside a fabric protected jewellery box to avoid scratches from other harder gemstones.
+When storing cubic zirconia, keep it separated from other gems and jewellery.
+For better protection, wrap them with a soft cloth and place the gems inside a fabric-protected jewellery box to avoid scratches from other harder gemstones.